elasticio/elasticio.github.io/content/_components/gspreadsheet-v2/index.md

 #### Input Metadata

-There is no Input Metadata
+There is no Input Metadata.

 #### Output Metadata